michael1017/LFX_Mentorship_2023/docs/customize_makefile.md

 ## Introduction

-The things can be custimize
+The things can be customized

 1. Compiler
 2. Compile Flags